UCHIC/CIWS-Loggers/README.md

 ![Data](/doc/images/data.png)

-#Getting Started
+## Getting Started

-Visit the [documentation page](/doc/readme.md) for instructions on how we are building and communicating with AggieWater smart metering devices.
+Visit the [documentation page](/doc/readme.md) for instructions on how we are building and communicating with smart metering devices.

-Visit the [source code](https://github.com/UCHIC/WaterMonitor/tree/master/src) folder if you are interested in our data collection scripts.
+Visit the [source code](https://github.com/UCHIC/ciws/tree/master/src) folder if you are interested in:
+* Our data collection scripts for Raspberry Pi computers
+* Our data visualization and analysis scripts for data we are working with

 #Sponsors and Credit